aspect-build/rules_js/README.md

 Fundamentally, Bazel operates out of a different filesystem layout than Node.
 Bazel keeps outputs in a distinct tree outside of the sources.

-Our first attempt was based on what Google does: monkey-patch the implementation of `require` in NodeJS itself, so that every resolution can be aware of the source/output tree difference.
+Our first attempt was based on what Yarn PnP and Google-internal nodejs rules do: monkey-patch the implementation of `require` in NodeJS itself, so that every resolution can be aware of the source/output tree difference.
 The main downside to this is compatibility: many packages on npm make their own assumptions about how to resolve dependencies without asking the `require` implementation, and you can't patch them all.
 Unlike Google, most of us don't want to re-write all the npm packages we use to be compatible.

-Our second attempt was essentially to run `npm link` before running a program, using a "linker".
+Our second attempt was essentially to run `npm link` before running a program, using a runtime linker.
 This was largely successful at papering over the filesystem layout differences without disrupting execution of programs.
 However, it required a lot of workarounds anytime a JS tool wanted to be aware of the input and output locations on disk.
 For example, many tools like react-scripts (the